 You cannot manage what you do not measure, and you cannot measure what you do not see.
 With most data information systems, the information is in plain sight but no one can see it.
 To learn from the master how to make it visible, read this book.
 This beautifully designed tome is a complete course in the graphical display of data of all sorts, presented from the conviction that “the operating moral premise of information design should be that our readers are alert and caring; they may be busy, eager to get on with it, but they are not stupid.
 Clarity and simplicity are completely opposite simple-mindedness.
 Disrespect for the audience will leak through, damaging communication.” (p.34) Tufte deftly explores “the essential dilemma of narrative designs — how to reduce the magnificent four-dimensional reality of time and three-space into little marks on paper flatlands,” and provides wonderfully illustrative examples of of how to do it well (and how not to do it).

 How Buildings Learn by Stewart Brand

 Buildings can be bad, or buildings can be good.
 This book is also about usability — how the designer considers (or doesn’t) what happens after a building is built.
 “Loved buildings are the ones that work well, that suit the people in them, and that show their age and history.
 All it takes is keeping most everything that works, most everything that is enjoyed, much of what doesn’t get in the way, and helping the rest evolve.
 That goes better if the place is neither owned nor maintained by remote antagonists, because they distance the building from its users.
 What makes a building learn is its physical connection to the people within.” (pg.
-209) Stewart Brand collaborated on a six-part, three-hour, BBC TV series based on this book that aired in 1997 and is now available on YouTube.
+209) Stewart Brand collaborated on a six-part, three-hour, BBC TV series based on this book that aired in 1997.

 Design Like You Give A Damn edited by Architecture For Humanity